 Cybersecurity Assessment and Risk Management Approach (CARMA) is a DHS developed tool that attempts to identify cyber risks within the port.
 It is a stakeholder-vetted list of the Port's cyber infrastructure, as defined by its critical functions, supporting value chains, and specific types of cyber systems.
-What is important is that it utilizes local port stakeholders to derive a port-level understanding of shared vulnerabilities and with it a priorinnthemotik Indicated the state of the state tized list of strategies for managing the identified risks.
+What is important is that it utilizes local port stakeholders to derive a port-level understanding of shared vulnerabilities and with it a prioritized list of strategies for managing the identified risks.
 This allows individual owners and operators to prioritize budget and resource allocations according to common risks.
 It also uses the identified cybersecurity risks to help build valid scenarios that could be leveraged for sector- or national-level cyber exercises.